Infineon/alios-things-optiga-trust-m/README.md

 </details>

-1. Add project to Visual studio code (e.g. Go to File->edit folder to workspace->select top level directory of AliOS-Things repository).
+1. Add project to Visual studio code (e.g. Go to File->add folder to workspace->select top level directory of AliOS-Things repository).
 8. Open new Terminal in visual studio code (go to Terminal ->New Terminal)
 9. To upgrade aos-cube, follow the below steps in Visual Studio Code Terminal